Worthashot/reliable-buses/README.md

 Go into the `frontend` folder, copy `.env.example` to `.env`, then set the API base URL.

 ### 3. Set up the NestJS API
-Open a terminal in the `backend` folder, then run:
+Open a terminal in the `api` folder, then run:

 npm install
 npm run build
-npm run start:prod # or start:dev for development
+npm run start
+Or, if using pm2
+pm2 reload ecosystem.config.js

 The API will run on `http://localhost:3000` (or the port you set in `.env`).